GregReser/Customizable_Export-Import/README.md

  - Export-import from select file(s) or from an entire folder (with option to include all subfolders)
  - Export-import metadata in tab-delimited text files
  - User can define which fields to export-import.
-   - Estabished schemas (IPTC, Dublin Core, VRA) are available to build a custom field list.
+   - Established schemas (IPTC, Dublin Core, VRA) are available to build a custom field list.
    - Field name for export-import can be changed (allows synchronization with local field names)
    - Custom schemas and namespaces can be used